 3. Never position the inverter in direct sunlight, rain, or snow.
-Refer to the figure below and choose a well-shaded site or a shed to protect the inverter from the elements.
+Refer to the figure below and choose a well-shaded site or in an indoor location to protect the inverter from the elements.
 The inverter should be installed upright on a vertical surface.